almarklein/mypaas/docs/security.md

 # MyPaas security

-MyPaas is probably more secure than most other self-hosted (or hosted) PAAS solutions.
+MyPaas is probably more secure than most other self-hosted (or hosted) PaaS solutions.